zegalur/grab-ui-text/README.md

     - (*Linux*) `GrabUIText.sh`
 2. A console window will open.
 3. After a short moment, the icon ![(icon)](other/icon.svg) will appear in the system tray, and you should see `READY!` in the console.
 4. You can now use the app.
+Hover the mouse cursor over the UI text you want to grab, read, or translate, and use one of the shortcuts.
 5. Right-click the tray icon to access the app controls.
 6. A history of all grabbed text is available in the console window.
 7. **Translation and text-to-speech require an Internet connection.**